feileo/helo/README.rst

 View `Chinese </README_CN.rst>`_

-* Use it to easily build expressive and commonly used SQL, suitable for scenarios with simple business structures and a certain amount of concurrency
+* Using it to easily build expressive and commonly used SQL, suitable for scenarios with simple business structures and a certain amount of concurrency
 * Requires: Python 3.7+
 * Now only supports MySQL, using aiomysql_ as the connection driver